idptools/metapredict/README.md

 ### Recent changes

 This section is a log of recent changes with metapredict.
 My hope is that as I change things, this section can help you figure out why a change was made and if it will break any of your current work flows.
 The first major changes were made for the 0.56 release, so tracking will start there.
 Reasons are not provided for bug fixes for because the reason can assumed to be fixing the bug...

+#### V2.4.3
+Changes:

+* Updated the default names for `metapredict-predict-idrs` so that the FASTA output file is now called `idrs.fasta` instead of the inappropriate `shephard_idrs.tsv`.
+* Added link to the new batch-mode Google Colab notebook!

 #### V2.4.2
 Changes: